12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 - Metal buttons: Look for vintage pieces at thrift stores or antique shops.

-- Jump rings: To connect the buttons to your jewelry.
+- Jump rings: To connect the buttons to your jewellery.

 - Chains or bracelet bands: For the base of your necklace or bracelet.